seziCZ/S3Append/README.md

 ## Implications
 Thanks to high degree of parallelism and almost unbounded network bandwidth, AWS S3 copy operations are lightning fast (compared to the naive download-update-upload approach).
 Moreover, internal AWS data transfers are [free of charge](https://aws.amazon.com/s3/pricing/), making the proposed solution a no brainer in situation where client logic resides outside of AWS cloud.
 Still, cost is the key aspect to be considered as (compared to the naive approach) at least five AWS S3 requests must be issued for every and each `AppendObjectAsync` method call (see [Implementation](#implementation) for details).

 > Note that single `UploadPartCopy` operation could only copy up to 5 GiB of data.
-That said, append to an object with size of 5 TB would result in (at least) 1004 copy requests issued by `S3 Append` logic.
+That said, append to an object with size of 5 TB would result in (at least) 1004 requests issued by `S3 Append` logic.

 ## Usage